mvirgo/MLND-Capstone/README.md

 ## Upcoming
 * Finish manual re-draw of lane lines (to maximize CV-based labels for feeding into neural network)
-* Creation of file (based on my previous Advanced Lane Lines model) to calculate the lines, and to save the line data (which will be the labels for each image) to a pickle file
 * Creation of a deep neural network to predict lane lines - either:
   * a model that calculates the lines from the already perspective transformed image, or
   * a model that calculates the line prior to perspective transformation